Visiting the Playground: Top Tips for Families with Children Who Have Autism

 3. Identify Sensory-Friendly Playgrounds

 Some communities have playgrounds designed with sensory needs in mind.
-Seek out such inclusive playgrounds in your area, which often features equipment that addresses various sensory preferences.
+Seek out such inclusive playgrounds in your area.
+These often feature equipment that addresses various sensory preferences.
 These playgrounds may include sensory panels, quiet spaces, and adaptive swings catering to children with autism and other sensory processing challenges.

 4. Gradual Exposure

 Consider a gradual exposure approach for children who may feel overwhelmed by new environments.
-Start by visiting the playground during quieter times for short periods, gradually increasing the duration and frequency as your child becomes more comfortable.
+Start by visiting the playground for short periods during quieter times, gradually increasing the duration and frequency as your child becomes more comfortable.
 This step-by-step process can build confidence and familiarity with the playground setting.

 5. Bring Comfort Items

-To provide a sense of security and familiarity, encourage your child to bring comfort items to the playground.
+Encourage your child to bring comfort items to the playground to provide a sense of security and familiarity.
 These items could be a favorite toy, a cozy blanket, or noise-canceling headphones.
 These familiar objects can serve as a soothing anchor, especially during heightened anxiety.

 6. Encourage Parallel Play